lperri/track-reco/README.md

 - 'eta': stands for [pseudorapidity](https://en.wikipedia.org/wiki/Pseudorapidity), a quantity often used in place of 'theta,' the polar angle in a spherical coordinate system, within the field of experimental high energy physics; eta is an angular measure of how parallel a particle's trajectory is to the beam-line (beam-line is at eta=0, completely orthogonal to beam-line is eta=\inf)
 - 'phi': the azimuthal angle in a cylindrical coordinate system

 **CMS-specific glossary:**
-- 'event' - an event is [recorded data] from a collision
+- 'event': an event is [recorded data] from a collision
-- 'CSC' - Cathode Strip Chambers: trapezoidal chambers that make up the CMS Endcap Muon system
+- 'CSC': Cathode Strip Chambers: trapezoidal chambers that make up the CMS Endcap Muon system
-- 'Geant' - shorthand for [Geant4](http://geant4.web.cern.ch/), which is simulation software developed by CERN for the purpose of simulating
+- 'Geant': shorthand for [Geant4](http://geant4.web.cern.ch/), which is simulation software developed by CERN for the purpose of simulating; any variable or function containting the name 'gen' refers to simulated data generated with this software
-- a 'hit' - colloquial term for a charge buildup on one of the wires, indicating that a particle has crossed that location on its trajectory
+- a 'hit': colloquial term for a charge buildup on one of the wires, indicating that a particle has crossed that location on its trajectory
-- 'wire' - wires run azimuthally (in the phi direction) along panels in the CSCs and define a hit's radial coordinate
+- 'wire': wires run azimuthally (in the phi direction) along panels in the CSCs and define a hit's radial coordinate
-- 'strip' - strips run radially (in the r direction) along panels in the CSCs and define a hit's angular coordinate
+- 'strip': strips run radially (in the r direction) along panels in the CSCs and define a hit's angular coordinate
+- 'sector': 60 degree portions of the muon system